 Just because a photo has certain imperfections that doesn’t mean it’s completely ruined.
 Sure, this used to be the case back in the day but now we have advanced software that can help get rid of such imperfections.
-While there are other programs that let you do that, such as Adobe Photoshop, Topaz Sharpen AI stands out from the crowd thanks to its ability to automate most of the process.
-The software makes use of machine learning algorithms to remove blur and sharpen photos in a remarkably natural way.
+While there are other programs that let you do that, such as Adobe Photoshop, AI sharpeners stand out from the crowd thanks to their ability to automate most of the process, such as Topaz Sharpen AI and AI photo sharpener from Vance AI.
+Topaz Sharpen AI makes use of machine learning algorithms to remove blur and sharpen photos in a remarkably natural way.
 All you have to do is play around with a few simple settings.
 No technical knowledge required.

 When you open the software for the first time there will be greeted by a handy tutorial that will teach you how to use Topaz Sharpen AI.
 However, I figured I should include my own tutorial in this Topaz Sharpen AI review because the provided one is fairly basic and doesn’t explain everything.

 1. Go to Topaz Labs and look for the Downloads section.
 There are quite a few tools to choose from there but the one that comes in is Sharpen AI.
 Download it for either Windows or Mac.

 2. Open the tool and browse your computer for the image you want to sharpen.
 You can also select an entire folder.
 Alternatively, you can use one of the provided sample images if you only want to test the software.

 3. Before you adjust the settings, make sure to check out the View dropdown menu found in the upper part of the UI.
 Switch from Single View to either Split, Side-by-Side or Comparison to get a better idea of the results.
 For this example I went with split.